leocaseiro/512tasks/README.md

 # Ngx512tasks

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.2 and uses Service Worker for caching.

 ## Documentation